A psychological murder mystery, running in a very small theatre in the heart of midtown for as long as anyone here can remember.

-Here's a feature on the actress/general manager of "Perfect Crime," Catherine Russell.
-Ms. Russell has performed the role of psychiatrist Margaret Thorne Brent more than 10,000 times:
+Actress/general manager of "Perfect Crime," Catherine Russell, has performed the role of psychiatrist Margaret Thorne Brent more than 10,000 times.

 One of the great curiosities of New York theater, "Perfect Crime," a middlebrow murder mystery about a suspicious psychiatrist, has been so inconspicuous for so long that it has often seemed like an urban legend.
 The press mostly ignores it, and I have met only one person who claims to have seen it.

 Now I know what is a "Perfect Crime": Seeing this OFF-Broadway play on a Sunday night.
 Too much "Hipe" at TKTS booth area.
 What a waste of good time in NY.

 October 13, 2006